Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/build_hybrid_env.md

 linkTitle: Build your hybrid environment
 weight: 30
 date: 2019-07-30T00:00:00.000Z
-description: Learn how to build a basic Amazon EC2 private cloud hybrid environment and add the required tools to enable you to access and manage it remotely from a client system.
 ---
+This topic explains how to build a basic Amazon EC2 private cloud hybrid environment and add the required tools to enable you to access and manage it remotely from a client system.

 ## Before you start